twilson63/sw-cache/README.md

 console.timeEnd('bar-state')
 ```

 ### POST FP-JSON to return partial state

-Overtime the state object can grow large and it could be a challenge to pull the whole state object to the client and then filter, sort and transform the data from the state that you need.
-By posting a FP-JSON
+Over time, the state object can grow large, and it could be challenging to pull the entire state object to the client and then filter, sort, and transform the data from the state that you need.
+By posting an FP-JSON, you can perform these operations on the server side.

 #### What is FP-JSON?

-FP-JSON is a functional programming language in JSON, the language allows you to create code that can be sent across the wire to another process and executed in that process, this allows for a generalized service to perform the computation remotely before delivering the response.
+FP-JSON is a functional programming language in JSON.
+It allows you to create code that can be sent across the wire to another process and executed in that process.
+This enables a generalized service to perform the computation remotely before delivering the response.

 #### How can I use this feature?

-> For more examples about FP-JSON check out https://fpjson.asteroid.ac/
+> For more examples of FP-JSON, check out [https://fpjson.asteroid.ac/](https://fpjson.asteroid.ac/)

-Lets say, I wanted to return the just the value of the stamp property for the stamp contract.
-The FP-JSON I would send would look like this:
+For example, if you want to return only the value of the `stamp` property for the stamp contract, the FP-JSON you would send is:

 ```json
 ["prop", "stamps"]
 ```

-This function will execute on the state object by calling the prop(attr) it will return another function requesting the state object, then the result will be the value in the stamps property of the state object.
-The imperative code may look like this:
+This function will execute on the state object by calling `prop(attr)`, which returns another function that requests the state object.
+The result will be the value in the `stamps` property of the state object.
+The imperative code equivalent of this function is:

 ```js
 function prop(attr) {